nodesource/docker-nsolid/README.md

 To submit a bug report, please create an [issue at GitHub](https://github.com/nodesource/docker-nsolid/issues/new).

 If you'd like to contribute code to this project, please read the [CONTRIBUTING.md](https://github.com/nodesource/docker-nsolid/blob/master/CONTRIBUTING.md) document.
-It contains a breif overview of this repo.
+It contains a brief overview of this repo.

 # License & Copyright